 Recently I found out that I am going to be a first time Grandma, to a little baby girl.
-They are professionals, and the child will want for nothing.
-For that matter, it is almost impossible to buy something for them, so I have gotten stuck just giving them gift cards which seem so impersonal and just promotes consumerism.
+Her parents are professionals, and the child will want for nothing.
+For that matter, it is almost impossible to buy gifts for them, so I have gotten stuck just giving them gift cards which seem so impersonal and just promotes consumerism.

 What do you give a child that has everything they need and most of what they want?
 I’ve thought about this and decided that a troy ounce of silver in the form of a coin on birthdays and appropriate holidays will probably be the best thing that I can give both my children and my soon to be grandchild.

 - Inflationary Hedge Savings: Back when my kids were born, silver could be bought for $4-$5 an ounce.
 When they graduated from high school it was going for around $20 an ounce – not a bad inflationary hedge.
 Imagine the start they would have had moving out and going to college with a collection of 2 to 3 silver coins a year collected for 18 years.